dankamongmen/scblockchain/README.md

 and patient status delegation type.

-Use of commands that generate signed or encrypted transactions requires an appropriate private key having been loaded with the `-u` option.
+Use of commands that generate signed or encrypted transactions requires an appropriate private key having been loaded with the `-k` option.

 ### HTTP services of cantena